BlameTroi/txblibs/README.txt

 TXBDL.H
 =======

-This library provides a doubly linked list that may be optionally be ordered.
-The client code presents payloads of for items in the list as void pointers.
-If the list is ordered, a comparator function that follows the strcmp/memcmp conventions must be provided.
-If the payload is stored in allocated memory, a free function must be provided.
+This library provides a doubly linked list suitable that can be used a queueue or a stack.
+The client code presents data for the list as void * pointers.

 Depends on: